MKLab-ITI/hugomklab/content/publications/2024-04-30-frugal-and-robust-ai-for-defence-advanced-intelligence.md

 ---
 <!--StartFragment-->

-A. Papagianni, K. Ioannidis, T. Tsikrika, S. Vrochidis, I. Kompatsiaris, "Frugal and Robust AI for Defence Advanced Intelligence", In *Springer’s book series “Security Informatics and Law Enforcement“*
+A. Papagianni, K. Ioannidis, T. Tsikrika, S. Vrochidis, I. Kompatsiaris, "Frugal and Robust AI for Defence Advanced Intelligence.", in Paradigms on Technology Development for Security Practitioners, 2024.

 <!--EndFragment-->